Day of the Macedonian Uprising

-Day of the Macedonian Uprising is a public holiday in North Macedonia, commemorating what is considered there the beginning of the communist resistance against fascism during World War II in Yugoslav Macedonia, on October 11.
+Day of the Macedonian Uprising is a public holiday in North Macedonia, commemorating the beginning of the National Liberation Struggle against fascism during World War II in Yugoslav Macedonia, on October 11, 1941.

-According to the Yugoslav Marxist historiography and the current Macedonian historiography, the Macedonian uprising against fascism began on this day in 1941, lasting until late 1944.
-However, whether the events that occurred on this date were the beginning of an effective uprising, was disputed even by some Yugoslav circles.
-It has been celebrated as a national holiday since the times of Socialist Federal Republic of Yugoslavia (SFRY) in the then-SR Macedonia.
+According to the Yugoslav Marxist historiography and the Macedonian historiography, the Macedonian uprising against fascism began on this day in 1941, lasting until late 1944.
+It has been celebrated as a national holiday since 1945 in then-SR Macedonia as part of the Socialist Federal Republic of Yugoslavia (SFRY).